 After seeing girls and guns everywhere, from music videos to porn, Louise Orwin started to question whether a woman wielding a weapon is a symbol of power, or just a male fantasy.

-Louise likes to make uncomfortable work: in her last show, Pretty/Ugly, she posed as teenage girl on YouTube and asked people to rate her attractiveness.
-But for A Girl and a Gun, it's a male audience member who gets dragged into murky waters: each night, a man who's never seen the script before plays the hero (or villain) of the piece.
+Louise likes to make uncomfortable work: In her last show, Pretty/Ugly, she posed as teenage girl on YouTube and asked people to rate her attractiveness.
+But for A Girl and a Gun, it's a male audience member who gets dragged into murky waters: Each night, a man who's never seen the script before plays the hero (or villain) of the piece.
 As the show tours the UK, I asked her about how to stage sex and violence, and where the limits of your own pain should be.

-Hi Louise.
 What initially grabbed you about that Godard quote?

 We enjoy this B-movie aesthetic where the girls are in bikinis, the guns are huge, the men are cool.
 Hollywood has taken this formula, and used it over and over again; it's just become a thing in itself, rather than a pastiche.

 Did you find your own feelings were conflicted?

 Absolutely.
 I try to be really honest about the fact that, as a woman who presents myself in quite a feminine way, I've always been really drawn to those femme fatale characters.
 But as my politics developed, I began to wonder a) how good it is to want to look like them and b) how much of it is a choice if we don't have any other characters that are presented to us in pop culture?
 If I had grown up with different types of powerful female characters on film, maybe I wouldn't have this longing to be a femme fatale.

 Sometimes I can see a guy might be really struggling, and actually be quite brave in following through on the action, because in a way he's sacrificing himself for the show.

 It's quite a modern anxiety, worrying about being a "good" feminist and whether you're allowed to find something that's troubling also sexy.